-If you purchased (or you’re thinking about purchasing) a hot tub to help ease your aches and pains, you know all about the wonderful relief offered by the therapeutic jets.
-But if you have arthritis or decreased mobility, you might be want to use a hot tub but think you can’t do so safely.
-Concerns over entering and exiting the hot tub, for example, can keep some people from taking advantage of all the benefits a 20-minute dip can bring.
+Have you purchased (or are thinking about purchasing) a hot tub to help ease your aches and pains?
+You may already know all about the wonderful relief offered by the therapeutic jets.
+But if you have arthritis or decreased mobility, you might desire to use a hot tub but think you can’t do so safely.
+Concerns over entering and exiting the hot tub, for example, can keep some people from taking advantage of all the benefits soothing hot tub soak can bring.

-Many of today’s spas (depending on installation) may have sides that are 3 feet high or taller.
+Many of today’s spas (depending on installation) may have sides that are three feet high or taller.
 For people with injuries, balance issues or other concerns, this is a daunting challenge.
-But today’s spa manufacturers, like Jacuzzi and Caldera, have made safety a priority by designing tubs and accessories so that everyone can use their hot tubs safely.
+But today’s spa manufacturers, like Jacuzzi® and Caldera®, have made safety a priority by designing tubs and accessories so that everyone can use their hot tubs safely.

 Interested in adding safety features to your hot tub?
 Start here: